 6 Unexcused Letters sent out for the September Lunch.
 4 Paid.

 We once again had a great deal of discussion about members that have missed large numbers of meetings this year.
 Little SIR Marty reported that other branches reported similar problems at the recent training meeting.
-He said that the problem is being addressed in ways that are determined by the various branched.
+He said that the problem is being addressed in ways that are determined by the various branches.
 For us, Dave Williams volunteered to call all members with 6 or more absences.
 He will discuss the individual situations.
 He will also inform each that “we are not an organization without everyone meeting attendance”.

 Membership: